There’s a common problem every creative entrepreneur runs into: creating consistent, high quality work, and getting people to see it.

 Here on Patreon, the Experience Research team has determined through careful research that creators who post more frequently get better engagement.
 What’s interesting about this bit of analysis is that quantity prevails over production quality.
 To a patron, the fact that you’re sharing directly with them is the valuable part.
 Not necessarily how many hours you put into editing the content.

-Last month at PatreCon, Patreon’s first conference or creators, CEO and creator Jack Conte spoke on finishing vs. publishing art.
+At 2016's PatreCon, Patreon’s conference for creators, CEO and creator Jack Conte spoke on finishing vs. publishing art.

 So how do you stay consistent while catering to all your sharing obligations?
 By recycling older content, my friends.
 Here’s how: